-And that's what I've been doing with you, says Jesus to the Eleven in verse 3.
+And that's what Jesus says He's been doing with the Eleven in verse 3.
 You are already clean (i.e. pruned) because of the word I have spoken to you.
-My word just cut off Judas, and my word has pruned you for even greater fruitfulness following my work on the cross, triumph in the tomb, and victorious return to heaven.
+My word just cut off Judas, and my word has pruned you for even greater fruitfulness that will result from my work on the cross, triumph in the tomb, and victorious return to heaven.

-Most of us aren't as familiar with vines as the disciples were, so we need a little background information to help us appreciate what Jesus is saying.
-Vines were popular in Jesus' day, as they still are in Israel.
+Most of us aren't as familiar with vines as the disciples were, so we need a little background to help us appreciate what Jesus is saying.2 Vines were popular in Jesus' day, as they still are in Israel.
 A vine needs lots of attention if it's to be fruitful.
 It grows rapidly.
 I read that a gardener would plant new starts 12' apart, because they spread so quickly.
 A new vine is not allowed to produce fruit for the first three years, and each year it's cut back severely to conserve the plant's life and energy.
 A plant basically has two types of branches, one that bears fruit, and one that does not.
 A vine will not reach its potential unless the gardener gets rid of the non-productive branches.
 There's no fruit without pruning.

-If you are a Christian, you can expect the Father to prune you-because He loves you and is interested in a maximum harvest.
-His goal is to form a people just like His Son (Rom.
-8:29).
-His goal for you is to shape you so you resemble His Son.
-To accomplish that He uses pruning.
-When He prunes us He eliminates things that will keep us from Christlikeness.
-Pruning is the Father's work.
+If you are a Christian, you can expect your heavenly Father to prune you, because He loves you and is interested in a maximum harvest.
+His intent is to form a people just like His Son (Rom.
+8:29), and His goal for you is to shape you so you resemble His Son.
+To accomplish this He uses pruning.

+When the Father prunes us He eliminates things that will keep us from Christlikeness.
+Pruning is His work.

-Now, if the Father takes care of the pruning, what's our responsibility in the fruit-bearing process?
+So if the Father takes care of the pruning, what's our responsibility in the fruit-bearing process?
 It's what Jesus addressed next in verse 4.

-Thirdly, life in the vine involves purposeful reliance.
+Purposeful reliance.
 Remain in Me, and I will remain in you.
 That's all I ask of you.
 Just remain in Me.
 I'll take care of the rest.

-For real?
 That's it?
 Surely, there's more to it!
 From looking at the book titles, that's what you'd conclude.
 Five keys.
 Twelve steps.
 Seven habits.
 Not so, says Jesus.
 Just one.
 Remain in me.
 That's it.